ardasdass/codeBert-cosmic-fsm/README.md

 # CodeBERT-COSMIC-FSM: Graduation Thesis - Automated Software Size Estimation from Source Code

-This repository contains the implementation, experiments, and report for the **graduation thesis** submitted in partial fulfillment of the requirements for the Bachelor's degree in Computer Engineering at Boğaziçi University.
+This repository contains the implementation, experiments, and report for the **graduation thesis** submitted in partial fulfillment of the requirements for the Bachelor's degree in Computer Engineering at IZTECH.
 The project uses a pretrained CodeBERT model to estimate software size metrics (COSMIC Functional Size Measurement) directly from Python source code, offering an automated alternative to traditional requirement-document-based estimation.

 ---